AdobeDocs/workfront.en/help/quicksilver/wf-api/doc-wbhks-api/docu-webhook-api.md

 The metadata for the file, as defined by the /metadata endpoint.

-**Example:** https://www.acme.com/api/uploadInit?parentId=12345&filename=new-file.png&docu mentId=511ea6e000023edb38d2effb2f4e6e3b&documentVersionId=511ea6e000023edb38d2e ffb2f4e6e3b
+**Example:** `https://www.acme.com/api/uploadInit?parentId=12345&filename=new-file.png&docu mentId=511ea6e000023edb38d2effb2f4e6e3b&documentVersionId=511ea6e000023edb38d2e ffb2f4e6e3b`

 **Response**

-[file_metadata] ­ includes the new document ID used by the document provider.
+`[file_metadata]` ­includes the new document ID used by the document provider.

 ### Upload a file - Part 2 of 2